 (…)

 Then, all of a sudden, I remember where I know the earrings Paula 2.0 was wearing from.
 Emma gave them to me for my 30th birthday.
 Emma is my younger sister and the biggest support I have in life.
 We are similar in some respects, but so fundamentally different in others.
 She doesn’t have my anxiety, my panic, my constant worry.
 (I think?
 Most of the time she seems calm, quiet, deep in thought.
 Carefully assessing the situation and reacting accordingly.
 Sometimes I admire her.
 What am I saying, I have always admired her.)
 She is not like me.
 Concentrate, that other you is wearing the same earrings you have.
 Okay, something is definitely wrong, and I need to find out what (or who) it is.
-I glance to the front of the car that is now picking up speed as we take a long, winding route slightly uphill, the black car with Paula 2.0 only a few card in front of us.
+I glance to the front of the car that is now picking up speed as we take a long, winding route slightly uphill, the black car with Paula 2.0 only a few cars in front of us.
 It might be a while before we stop or it might be in the next minutes, since I have no clue where she lives or what she is going to do next.
 I try to take deep breaths and calm myself down, relaxing into the black leather cushion of the taxi.
 The head rest feels nice against my head, like a soft pillow made of clouds.
 What did the therapist say last time?
 Imagine you are standing on the side of a busy street watching your thoughts, worries, problems.
 If they come up, acknowledge them, and let them pass by.
 As if it were that easy.

 I remember the last time I was in the back of a taxi, right after my first ever panic attack.
 I don’t know how or why it started, but I woke up one morning, my heart beating at what seemed like a million times per minute, so fast that it seemed to stand still.
 My whole body tensed and angry, alert and tired, twisted and anxious.
 As if somebody was constantly pressing on the red panic button, constantly switching the lights on and off, constantly turning your body temperature from hot to cold.
 Relentlessly.
-I was so surprised by this experience that the only thing I could do was call the last person in my call list, Emma.
+I was so surprised by this experience that the only thing I could do was call the first person in my call list, Emma.
 I didn’t have to say a lot, I only said ‘Emma’, nothing more.
 She paused for a second, then replied ‘I am on my way.’
 She was at my place ten minutes later and picked me up from the (physical and metaphorical) floor, led me outside and into a taxi that was waiting for us.
 (Had she called it already before coming up to get me?)

 ’Six seventy’, the taxi driver says, brutally bringing me back to reality.
 We are not driving anymore but stopped in a quiet street with many small houses next to each other.
 How long did we drive?
 ‘Huh?’, I say, confused, turning my attention from the window back to him. ’Six seventy’, the taxi driver repeats a bit louder and taps on the meter stuck to the windshield.
 He sounds impatient and annoyed.
 I go hot and cold and the same time.
 Shit, shit, shit.
 Do I have any money?
 I start rummaging around in my coat pockets and find my phone, now showing 3:47 pm, a brown hair tie, a used tissue and some loose coins that add up to (yes!) €11,50.
 I pay the driver quickly, mumble a thanks, open the back door and look out of the car.
 I spot the black car across the street, parked in front of a small light blue house.
 Paula 2.0 is getting her suitcase out of the trunk, waves goodbye to the mysterious driver and starts moving towards the house.
 I get out of the taxi and stay where I am, another parked car hiding me from view from my other me.
 She gets out keys, opens the front door and then she is gone.
 What was my plan again?
 It takes me what feels like another ten minutes to make my way to the front door of the blue house.
 I walk slowly, fully expecting a camera team to jump out of the bushes any minute to tell me this was all a big joke.
 If it was, it was really bad one, though.
 With a heart that beats to fast, I have trouble disentangling the single beats anymore, I knock on the front door.

-I stand there, so unbelievably nervous that, for a moment, I think I might faint right here on the spot, and then all that Paula 2.0 will open the door to, is a crumbling mess on the floor that looks like herself.
+I stand there, so unbelievably nervous that, for a moment, I think I might faint right here on the spot, and then all that Paula 2.0 will open the door to, is a crumbling mess on the floor that looks remotely like herself.
 But my curiosity triumphs over my panic, and I stand there, not able to move, both feet firmly on the ground, listening to the tiniest noises I hear from behind the door.
 Everything else around me blurs.
 And then the door opens to myself.
 Now that I am this close to Paula 2.0, I notice all the many similarities that I didn’t see or pay attention to before.
 How her/my nose is slightly too big for her/my face.
 How her/my eyes are the color of dark molten chocolate.
 How her/my collarbones stick out a little more than they should.
 How her/my fingertips are slightly red from nervously chewing on them.
 I stare at her what felt like ages.
 I don’t know what to say.
 What do you say when you meet yourself for the first time?
 ‘Hi, you look good.
 Have you done something to your hair?’

 Paula 2.0 smiles broadly and extends her hand towards mine.
 ‘Paula, it’s about time you arrived.
 It’s nice to finally meet you in person’, she says in my voice, laughing that quiet laugh that sounds like mine but also not.
 ‘I’ll make some black tea for us - you like it with milk and sugar, right?’
 I cannot reply, my tongue is stuck.
 ‘You better come inside, we have a lot to talk about’.